Fast Flow Reconstruction via Robust Invertible nxn Convolution: Experiments

 \section{Experiments}

 In this section, we present our experimental results on CIFAR-10, ImageNet and Celeb-HQ datasets.
-Firstly, in Subsection \ref{sec:quantitative_exp}, we compare log-likelihood against the previous flow-based models, i.e. RealNVP \cite{real_nvp}, Glow \cite{glow}, Emerging Convolution \cite{dxd_invertible_conv}.
-Finally, in Subsection \ref{sec:quanlitative_exp}, we show our qualitative results trained on the Celeb-HQ dataset.
+Firstly, in Section \ref{sec:quantitative_exp}, we compare log-likelihood against the previous flow-based models, that is, RealNVP \cite{real_nvp}, Glow \cite{glow} and Emerging Convolution \cite{dxd_invertible_conv}.
+Finally, in Section \ref{sec:quanlitative_exp}, we show our qualitative results trained on the Celeb-HQ dataset.